sebbacon/starling/README.md

 Visit `http://localhost:8000/` to view the summary.
 The homepage uses htmx to refresh the metrics without a full page reload.

+Navigate to `http://localhost:8000/spending/` for a stacked spending chart grouped by preferred categories (spaces first, falling back to transaction categories).

 ### Management commands

 ```bash